DataDog/integrations-core/docs/proposals/TEMPLATE.md

 *If necessary, note any constraints or requirements that any solution must fulfill.
 For example:*

-    1. Datadog Agent has to target Python 2.7.
+    1. Target is Python 2.7.
     2. Memory footprint should not increase more than 10%.
     3. Every check in `integrations-core` and `integrations-extra` should be supported.